charaybids/level-up-together/learn-git/00-start-here.md

 3. Installation guide can be found at "Day 1 - Introduction to Git", slides 21-29.

 4. We'll do the rest during the session itself.
 See you there!

+## Git Tower

+If you prefer to use a GUI client, you can try Git Tower.

+Here's the link to the [student version](https://www.git-tower.com/students/)

+Works in mac and Windows